donnieprakoso/ally/README.md

 Ally
 ====

-Shared count service for Twitter and Facebook.
-I'll update the others later on.
+A little node app to check how many times requested URL(s) has been shared on Twitter and Facebook.

 ##Installation